omicsNLP/Auto-CORPus/README.md

 Automated pipeline for Consistent Outputs from Research Publications (Auto-CORPus) is a tool for the standardisation and conversion of publication HTML and table image files to three convenient machine-interpretable outputs to support biomedical text analytics.
 Firstly, Auto-CORPus can be configured to convert HTML from various publication sources to BioC.
 Secondly, Auto-CORPus transforms publication tables to a JSON format to store, exchange and annotate table data between text analytics systems.
 Finally, Auto-CORPus extracts abbreviations declared within publication text and provides an abbreviations JSON output that relates an abbreviation with the full definition.

+The BioC specification does not include a data structure for representing publication table data, so we present a JSON format for sharing table content and metadata, the [JSON schema](keyFiles/schema.json) for which can be found within the [keyfiles](keyFiles) directory.

 **Auto-CORPus recognises 3 types of file which are:**

 - Full text HTML documents covering the entire article